1955 NSWRFL season: Grand Final

-After their incredible nine game end-of-season run and having come from behind in both their semi-finals it looked unlikely that Souths’ fairytale would end happily on Grand Final day.
+After their incredible eight game end-of-season run and having come from behind in both their semi-finals it looked unlikely that Souths’ fairytale would end happily on Grand Final day.
 They were without stars Clive Churchill and Greg Hawick.
 Newtown were the minor premiers and had eleven of their 1954 Grand Final side back for the 1955 decider, all fit, experienced and keen to avenge their 1954 loss.

 The 1955 Grand Final was very closely fought out.
 Souths trailed 4–8 at half-time and the Bluebags looked home with an 11–7 lead with ten minutes remaining.
 In the final moments captain-coach Jack Rayner managed to win a strike in the play-the-ball and toed it through.
 Newtown lock Peter Ryan fumbled and again Rayner got the boot to it.
 Souths halfback Col Donohoe won the race and grounded the ball next to the posts, enabling an easy conversion by Bernie Purcell for the Rabbitohs to take a one-point lead.